This Is How You Will Avoid Gaining Weight This Festive Season

 Related: The 6 Real Reasons You Overeat

-Here are his three cardinal rules for maintaining healthy eating and fitness habits during the holidays:
+Here are his three cardinal rules for maintaining healthy eating and fitness habits and avoid gaining weight during the holidays:

 1. Plan Your Cheat Days.